Jade-Ray/STMOTR/README.md

 # Spatio-Temporal MultiObject Tracking Transformer

-The repository is an official implementation of the paper [End-to-End Multiple Object Detection and Tracking with Space-Time Transformers]().
+The repository is an official implementation of the paper `End-to-End Multiple Object Detection and Tracking with Space-Time Transformers`.

 ## Introduction